HOW DO YOU BECOME A JUDGE?

 Even if you enter to compete in the Hometown Media Awards, you can judge for categories other than those you have entered.

-All judges are invited to training on March 16, 2022.
+All judges are invited to a training session.
 Megan will go over the judging platform and important dates.
+Date TBD.

 Where and When Do You Judge?